-During the quarter ended June 30, 2017, the Company approved a plan to sell its Network Engineering Services business ("Engineering Services") and shift its focus towards research and development driven radio frequency ("RF") products Engineering Services is part of the RF Solutions segment.
-The Company classified the assets of the Network Engineering Services business unit ("Engineering Services") as held for sale and classified the results of its operations as discontinued operations for the three and six months ended June 30, 2017 and 2016, respectively.
-The financial statements have been restated to reflect the historical results of Engineering Services as discontinued operations.
+During the quarter ended June 30, 2017, the Company approved a plan to sell its Network Engineering Services business ("Engineering Services"), which was part of the RF Solutions segment, and shift its focus towards research and development driven radio frequency ("RF") products.
+On July 31, 2017, the Company sold substantially all of the Engineering Services assets of the Company's Network Engineering Services business unit to Gabe's Construction Co., Inc. ("Gabe's").
+The Company's financial statements have been restated to reflect the historical results of Engineering Services as discontinued operations.
+The Company classified the Engineering Services assets as held for sale at December 31, 2016 and classified the results of its operations as discontinued operations for the three and nine months ended September 30, 2017 and 2016, respectively.
 See Note 5 in the notes to the financial statements for more information on discontinued operations.
-On July 31, 2017, the Company sold substantially all of the assets of the Company's Network Engineering Services business unit to Gabe's Construction Co., Inc. ("Gabe's).
-See Note 13 related to subsequent events for additional information related to the sale to Gabe's.